phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 #### AllowResultUploadsToOpenBenchmarking
 This option defines whether to allow/support result uploads to OpenBenchmarking.org.
 If set to *FALSE* , the user will not be prompted to allow uploading of test results to the public site.

+#### AllowRefreshingRepositoryLists
+This option defines whether to allow refreshing the test profiles (metadata) content from OpenBenchmarking.org.
+If set to *FALSE* , only the locally available test profiles will be used, and no updates will made to it.

 ## General Options
 #### DefaultBrowser